use-cardano/use-cardano/README.md

 ### Running the project in development mode

+_OBS!
+It's probably possible to use either npm or yarn instead of pnpm, but I recommend using pnpm since it handles linking between the library project and the examples project properly, as well as being very performant._

 1. Clone the repository
 1. Install pnpm: `npm i -g pnpm` (this is recommended over npm or yarn because it handles dependency linking better)
 1. Install example dependencies: `cd example && pnpm i && cd ..`